BIKINI COMPETITION PREP GUIDE

 #1 Register for your league’s annual membership.

-All rates are subject to change each year.
+All rates are subject to change each year and vary by league.

 #2 Sign-up for your specific show date.